xorinox/chia-utils/machines/README.md

 # configured as three RAID-0 volumes of each 2 NVMEs
 ```
 * Plotting on this system, is different to the 3700x example as I use for -2 the one of the three NVME based volumes.
 That reduces the IO load on the SSD based volume for the last two phases.
 * Approximate plotting speed (v1.0.4), **8.87 TiB/day**
 24 concurrent plotting processes, using bitfield, 8 threads per process and some staggering.
 ```
 procs=24; path="/chia/plots/logs/*.log"; grep -a -i "total time" $path |awk -v p=$procs '{sum=sum+$4} {avg=sum/NR} {tday=86400/avg*p*101.366/1024} END {printf "%d K32 plots, avg %0.1f seconds, %0.2f TiB/day \n", NR, avg, tday}'
 161 K32 plots, avg 23137.0 seconds, 8.87 TiB/day
 ```
 ## Server Case Farmers (that can plot too)
-My goto server case turned out to be the [Rosewill RSV-L4500](https://amzn.to/3tDs3b4) that has room for even E-ATX motherboards, 15x internel 3.5 HDD and with some DIY skills and crativity you can also mount liquid cooling inside, I have two farmers that cool the CPU using the already mentioned [Corsair H115i 280mm](https://amzn.to/3auszk6).
+My goto server case turned out to be the [Rosewill RSV-L4500](https://amzn.to/3tDs3b4) that has room for even E-ATX motherboards, 15x internal 3.5 HDD and with some DIY skills and creativity you can also mount liquid cooling inside, I have two farmers that cool the CPU using the already mentioned [Corsair H115i 280mm](https://amzn.to/3auszk6).
 ## DIY Farmers